-Rehabilitation Services and Devices: Health care services that help a person keep, get back, or improve skills and functioning for daily living that have been lost or impaired because a person was sick, hurt, or disabled.
-These services may include physical and occupational therapy and speechlanguage pathology and psychiatric rehabilitation services in a variety of inpatient and/or outpatient settings.
+Rehabilitation Services and Devices: Health care services that help an individual keep, get back, or improve skills and functioning for daily living that have been lost or impaired because a person was sick, hurt, or disabled.
+These services may include physical and occupational therapy and speech-language pathology and psychiatric rehabilitation services in a variety of inpatient and/or outpatient settings.